-Lawrence economics students first acquire a basic knowledge of economic theories, principles, and techniques of analysis.
-They then apply them to a wide range of problems, from poverty and discrimination to macroeconomic stabilization policy and environmental degradation.
+The Lawrence economics department emphasizes abstract modeling and quantitative reasoning skills.
+Students acquire a basic knowledge of economic theories, principles, and techniques of analysis.
+They then apply these concepts and tools to issues such as poverty and discrimination, macroeconomic stabilization policy, and environmental degradation.

 Students learn early on that modern economics is an application of mathematical modeling to the study of human behavior.
 The interdisciplinary mathematics-economics major provides a strong foundation for graduate work in economics, where mathematical aptitude is at a premium.
 This route also provides outstanding preparation for technical business careers, such as investment banking, management consulting, and finance.